Last updated: 16 April, 2020.

-- There have been almost a million confirmed cases of coronavirus worldwide.
+- There have been more than 2 million confirmed cornavirus cases worldwide.

 - Elderly and vulnerable most at risk of developing serious illness.